 This page outlines some features that all traders should know before making a trade on the Lyra Protocol.

-Avalon will allow users to partially collateralize their shorts, greatly improving capital efficiency.
+Newport allows users to partially collateralize their shorts, greatly improving capital efficiency.
 This would mean, selling 1 ETH call would require, say, 0.4 ETH - a substantial improvement over V1.
-Further, short calls will now be able to be collateralized in either the base (ETH, BTC, etc) or quote asset (USDC).
+Further, short calls will now be able to be collateralized in either the base (ETH, BTC, etc) or quote asset (USDC or sUSD).
 Short puts will only be able to be collateralized with the quote asset.

 Users will always have the option to fully collateralize their shorts (and so have no chance of being liquidated - see next section).
-If a user chooses to partially collateralize their short, they must deposit a minimum amount of collateral.
+In order to use partial collateralization, a user must deposit a minimum amount of collateral.

 MinStaticCollateralis the absolute minimum amount of collateral required for any (partially collateralized) short.
 Here,